jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Programmers-Manual.md

 A standard configuration is defined and the user can change the configurations by defining delta's.
 To define the actual configuration, the standard configuration is corrected with these delta's.

-### Peristency of the general configuration
 The configuration is saved as a dictionary that is converted to Json.
 The key-value pairs in the dictionary use a predefined key and a value that can consist of multiple values, separated by two pipes (standing lines).
 It is not possible to use a single char as separator as all character are being used by the
 Enigma font, using one character would make interfere with the glyph for that character.

+### Peristency of the general configuration

 There are three groups of keys:
-* _keys for chartpoints_, these are prefixed with <strong>cp_</strong>, followed by an index thar refers to the enum for chartpoints.
+* _keys for chartpoints_, these are prefixed with <strong>CP_</strong>, followed by an index thar refers to the enum for chartpoints.
-* _keys for aspecttypes_, the prefix is <strong>at_</strong>, followed by the index for the enum aspecttypes.
+* _keys for aspecttypes_, the prefix is <strong>AT_</strong>, followed by the index for the enum aspecttypes.
 * _all other keys_, no specific prefix.
 The key cannot start with one of the prefixes mentioned above.

 The values for both chartpoints and aspecttypes have the following structure: